DmitriySalnikov/OBSNotifier/README.md

 <img src="Images/obs_notifier.png"/>

 This is a program for displaying notifications from OBS.
-In order for the program to work, you need to install the [obs-websocket](https://github.com/obsproject/obs-websocket/releases/tag/4.9.1) plugin in your OBS.
+In order for the program to work, you need to install the [obs-websocket](https://github.com/obsproject/obs-websocket/releases/tag/4.9.1) or [obs-websocket-compat (for OBS 28)](https://github.com/obsproject/obs-websocket/releases/tag/4.9.1-compat) plugin in your OBS.

 ## Important

-**The "Replay Saved" notification does not work without using the modified version of obs-websocket 4.9.1 plugin.** Because in obs-websocket 4.9.1 there is no support for the "ReplaySaved" event, and 4.9.1 is used because it is the latest stable version.
-After the release of version 5.0, this will no longer be a problem.
+**The "Replay Saved" notification does not work without using the modified version of obs-websocket 4.9.1 plugin.** Because in obs-websocket 4.9.1 there is no support for the "ReplaySaved" event, and 4.9.1 is used because upgrading to version 5 is still in progress.

 For more information on how to install this program and get working notifications about saving replays, [read this article](https://dmitriysalnikov.itch.io/obs-notifier/devlog/335353/how-to-install-obs-notifier).